-The power input is secured with one 10 A fuse.
-If the input power exceeds the limits, the fuse will be blown to protect all circuitry within the RXi2-UP IPC.
-Contact Emerson for a suitable replacement.
+- Do not connect a -24VDC supply where the +24VDC is grounded as this will cause a short when connecting external devices and will damage the equipment. - The power input is secured with one 10 A blow fuse.
+If the input power exceeds the limits, the fuse will be blown to protect all circuitry within the RXi2-EP IPC.
+The fuse is not user serviceable.
+Contact Emerson to request an RMA.